 In a dramatic climax, she says “By the man to whom these belong, I am with child.”
 And she said, “Please determine whose these are—the signet and cord, and staff.”
 (Genesis 38:25)

 Judah realizes how wrong he was and allows her to remain in his house.
-Tamar gives birth to twins, Perez and Zerah.
-Perez being the son in the lineage of Christ.
+Tamar gives birth to twin boys, Perez and Zerah.
+Perez being the son of Jesus’ genealogy.

 This is pretty much the end of the story of Judah and Tamar.
 1 Chronicles 4:21 mentions that Sheelah has a son named Er, which leads one to think that perhaps Tamar was given to Sheelah in marriage and he did provide a son to carry on the line of Er.

-Is there Anything to Learn from the Story of Tamar?
+Is there Anything to Learn from the Story of Tamar in the Bible?

 How can we apply the story of Tamar to our lives when hers was dramatically different?